laravel-enso/documentation/docs/backend/forms.md

     in the form, the global default value is taken from the config file
 - `labels(bool $labels)`, sets the labels attribute on the template.
 If this value is not given in the form, the global default value is taken from the config file
+- `sectionVisibility($fields, bool $hidden)`, set the sections containing the given fields as visible/hidden as per the $hidden parameter
+- `sectionVisibility($tabs, bool $hidden)`, set the sections containing the given tabs as visible/hidden as per the $hidden parameter

 It also provides the 2 methods used for generating the properly formatted form configuration:
 - `create(Model $model)`, for a create-type form, where the model is optional.
 If given,